Siddharth-Bokil/siddharth_phase2/picoCTF/binExp.md

 ## Solution:

 - Looking at the code, I saw that the input was being copied to a string of max size 16.
-To break the program, I just had to input a string have more than 16 characters.
+To break the program, I just had to input a string having more than 16 characters.
 ```
 sid@sidsAsusZenbook:~/cryptoTP$ nc saturn.picoctf.net 62468
 Input: hi